dboconsultingllc/mcp-presentations/R2-STORAGE.md

 wrangler r2 bucket create mcp-presentations
 ```

+2. Enable public access on your R2 bucket to get a public URL:
+   - Go to Cloudflare Dashboard → R2
+   - Select your `mcp-presentations` bucket
+   - Go to Settings → Public Access
+   - Enable "Allow Access" to get a public URL like: `https://pub-xxxxxx.r2.dev`

-2. The bucket binding is already configured in `wrangler.jsonc`:
+3. The bucket binding is already configured in `wrangler.jsonc`:
 ```jsonc
 "r2_buckets": [
   {